Skip to content

 Catalog settings that show the price drop feature turned on.
 The price drop rule is a change of three percent to the original price.

-After setting up the price drop notifications in a catalog, follow these steps to use these notifications in a Canvas.
+After setting up the price drop notifications in a catalog, follow these steps to use these notifications for a Canvas.

 1. Set up an action-based Canvas.